ivo-/bund/README.md

 #### State management

-- Describe your state management as pure function.
+- Describe your state management with pure functions.
-- This is as generic and framework agnostic as you can get, this code always stays relevant even after your favorite framework is long gone and replaced with something new and shiny.
+- This is as generic and framework agnostic as you can get.
+Such code always stays relevant even after your favorite framework is long gone and replaced with something new and shiny.
-- This is always the core of your app, your domain logic, most of your code.
-The rest will be "gluing" by `bund`.
+- This is always the core of a `bund` app, the domain logic, most of the code.
+The rest will be some "gluing" by `bund`.
+- Incremental adoption, use it this way and then bundle if you need to
 - Save this in a single file containing all the state for a particular part of your application.
 We call those files `state bundles`.